-Any allegations or concerns about a councillor, should be immediately referred to either the Head of HR, Performance and Communications or the Monitoring Officer.
+Any allegations or concerns about a councillor, should be immediately referred to either the Housing, Resettlement & Communities Manager, or the Monitoring Officer.

-Note: If the alleged behaviour harmed a child, is a possible criminal offence or the behaviour indicates that they are unsuitable to work with children, the Local Authority Designated Officer (LADO) at Surrey County Council must be informed within one working day of the allegation and this is to be co-ordinated via the Council's Human Resources Manager.
+Note: If the alleged behaviour harmed a child, is a possible criminal offence or the behaviour indicates that they are unsuitable to work with children, the Local Authority Designated Officer (LADO) at Surrey County Council must be informed within one working day of the allegation and this is to be co-ordinated via the Council's Human Resources team.